JoshDavid/EasyGUI/README.md

   -  0 : ‘No’ was selected
 - Msg is the question you want to ask.
 This will be displayed as text

+∇ DisplaySVG ∇

+{p} DisplaySVG svg

+- P is the namespace result of the ‘specifyParams’ function.
+P is optional.
+- svg is the actual svg of the image.
+This can be easily be obtained from a sharpplot image by the RenderSvg method.

 ∇ FindFile ∇

 R← {p} FindFile desc